Soundworlds/TongArk/README.md

 The system design combines Affective Computing, GAs, and machine listening.

 You need a web-camera for human agent face recogntion and a mic for human agent sound capture.

-The structure of sound patterns file (temporally for today) should be as followed:

-[duration]      // key word, don't change

-40              // not important, now never used

-[directories]   // key word, don't change

-14           	// important: name of a directory inside Sound Elements folder where sound files have been stored

-14            	// important: name of a directory inside Sound Elements folder where sound files have been stored

-14              // important: name of a directory inside Sound Elements folder where sound files have been stored

-[blank space]   // just blank space

-Later I'll change it to xml file structure or something.